CodeWhispererCoderMilan/disc_project_dev/README.md

 ## __2. botSetup.js__

 Handles bot authentication & intialization.
-Consolebot is handled own function since the bot does not message any server. other than that each bot is intialized with `createBot(token, channelId, setupEventsFunction,messageCommands)` which logs the bot and initializes it to message it's respective server with the user UI, this is done through the `setupRoleEvents(client)` and `messageRoleCommands(client)` functions which are in each bot's specific role_commands file.
+Consolebot is handled with its' own function, other than that each bot is intialized with `createBot(token, channelId, setupEventsFunction,messageCommands)` which logs the bot and initializes it to message it's respective server with the user UI, this is done through the `setupRoleEvents(client)` and `messageRoleCommands(client)` functions which are in each bot's specific role_commands file.
 Also notable is the setupRoleUpdate function  which is called bhy each bot and handles possible role update events in case an ability handled by the bot must trigger a user's role change (if a target is killed by an ability for ex.),for consoleBot this is used for leveling up (whenever a user's XP reaches a role's threshold - as seen in game_config.json).

-<a name = "cockroach"></a>
+<a name = "role_commands"></a>

-## __3. cockroach_commands.js__
+## __3. role_commands folder__

-Cockroaches have 2 abilities for now, infanticide and swarm.

-__Infanticide__ just demotes a selected maggot target at the cost of XP (InfanticideCost), it also has a user-specific cooldown meaning you can only use it so often.
-To commit infanticide users must interact with the "UI" in the bot's message, which is a select menu and a button trigger.
-The select menu for maggots updates whenever a player becomes a maggot or was a maggot (see the guild member update event handler - which trigers a re-rendering of the select menu).
-The trigger button triggers an interaction that is handled to change the role of the selected maggot to "Poop", deduce the XP cost fron the player, start the cooldown timer for their infanticide ability, and reset the selectMenu to it's previous state(no selection/placeholder).
-So, for infanticide we have the `'guildmemberUpdate'` event handler codeblock that keeps our select menu live, the `'selectMaggot'` interaction handler which selects a target and the `'commitInfanticide'` interaction handler which handles the trigger button clicks.

-__Swarm__ swarm is more complex , it involves multiple states that also change the UI.
-Similar to infanticide, we have a subhuman select ,enu that is updated live using guild member update, second we have our swarm button.
-Players pick a target and intiate the swarm, this starts a timer and changes the swarm button to join swarm for all players, along with a change in the content of the bot message, notifying cockroaches  @swarmstarter's swarm is brewing.
-Players can join the swarm if 3 more cockroaches join before the timer ends it continues to the next phase, otherwise it fails and goes back to the intial message with the swarm button , a reset select subhuman menu and no swarm notification in message content. in the second phase, if 4 cockroaches joined and are still "alive" a new timer starts, in this time no cockroaches can join (the button is disabled) and if any of the conckroaches die, the swarm fails, else the swarm succeeds, the target's role is successfully changed, the swarm cooldown(which is universal for all cockroaches not specific to a single user) is intiated in the cache and a success notification is sent.
-In the `'guildMemberUpdate handler'`, if any cockroaches change roles within a swarms first phase the swarm count is lowered,in the second phase , the swarm ends and if the intiator changes roles in either phase the swarm ends as well - this sheds some light on all interaction events:

-	* 'subhumanSelect' selects the swarm target in the select menu
-	* 'swarmInitiated' triggers the first phase
-	* 'joinSwarm' handles the join button and triggers the second phase when there are 4 cockroaches in the swarm
-	* 'swarmInitiatorRoleChanged' handles the rolechange of the initiator(swarm fail).
-	* 'swarmParticipantDied' handles the rolechange if a cockroach within the second phase of the swarm (swarm fail).
+This folder contains a file for each bot role, each file contains all interaction handlers and functions needed for the bot to handle its' role abilities and their respective UI.
+Each bot combines Cache, DB and Discord API methods for handling abilities that are triggered through the Action Row messages sent to their channels.
+UI responsiveness - up-to-date select menus, buttons and text displayed within the interactive message - is guaranteed through custom and discord client event handlers. `guildMemberUpdate` & `guildMemberRemove` are event handlers used in each bot file to keep select menus up to date with current role holders, disable appropriate buttons & edit text base on game state.
+Below are overviews of the currently implemented bot files:

+## poop_commands.js

+Poop players have **no active abilities** — they are the bottom caste of Griefhem.

+This file listens for global demotion events and displays short-lived system messages when Poops are targeted.
+The poop bot **does not trigger abilities** — it reacts to external ones.

+* Passively receives notifications when being:
-	* 'swarmComplete' handles a successful swarm.
+  * Festered by a maggot (XP siphon)

-`resetSwarm()` is called to reset the message components related to the swarm (subhuman select menu, swarm/joinSwarm button and swarm message content) to their pre-swarm state (enabled subhuman selectMenu, enabled swarm button and intial message content)

-<a name = "maggot"></a>
+  * Devoured by cockroaches, rats, subhumans, etc.
+  * Reduced to Poop by higher-tier abilities
+* Re-renders the UI when server status changes

-## __3. maggot_commands.js__
+## maggot_commands.js

 Maggots have a single ability, "Fester", this enables them to siphon XP from a selected poop for a set amount of time (FesteringDuration) and at the cost of XP (FesterCost), it also has it's own user-specific cooldown.
 The festering effect is tracked in both DB and Cache, and changes the behaviour of the `DBUpdateXP()` function in "querys.js".
 It's Ui consists of an unfestered poops select menu and a "fester"  trigger button.